Consumer medicine information

 6. Gently swirl the product vial with the transparent adapter attached until the substance is fully dissolved.
 (Generally within 5 minutes, but may take as long as 10 minutes).
 Do not shake.

 7. Draw air into an empty, sterile syringe.
-Use the syringe provided with the product or a silicone-free syringe.
-While the product vial is upright, connect the syringe to the Mix2Vial's Luer Lock fitting.
+Use the syringe provided with the product.
+While the product vial is upright, connect the syringe to the Mix2Vial's Luer Lock fitting by screwing clockwise.
 Inject air into the product vial.

 Withdrawal and application.
 8. While keeping the syringe plunger pressed, turn the system upside down and draw the concentrate into the syringe by pulling the plunger back slowly.

-9. Now that the concentrate has been transferred into the syringe, firmly hold on to the barrel of the syringe (keeping the syringe plunger facing down) and disconnect the transparent Mix2Vial adapter from the syringe.
+9. Now that the concentrate has been transferred into the syringe, firmly hold on to the barrel of the syringe (keeping the syringe plunger facing down) and disconnect the transparent Mix2Vial adapter from the syringe by unscrewing counterclockwise.

 Note.